Search Free Denver Public Records & Vital Information

 Access Denver County Records: marriage, divorce, warrants, arrests, probation, criminal, court, background checks, and all public records.

-Learn how to search free Denver public records about crimes, probation, warrants, prisoners, arrests, court cases, marriages, divorces, and property taxes and ownership.
+Look up free Denver public records about crimes, probation, warrants, prisoners, arrests, court cases, marriages, divorces, and property taxes and ownership.

 Due to the federal Freedom of Information Act and the Colorado Open Records Act, this information is made readily accessible through agencies whom serve City of Denver and Denver County.